 Please contact me for speaking engagements in person or via webinar with fellow scientists, parents, consumers, policy makers, and more.
 If I am not able to speak at your event, I will do my best to recommend unbiased scientists or science communicators with relevant expertise.

-I have presented about the science and regulation of biotechnology, and science and risk communication at the invitation of diverse organizations, including the Food and Drug Administration’s Office of Food Additive Safety, the National Association of Wheat Growers, the Malaysian Parliament, multiple state Farm Bureaus, and the March for Science.
+I have presented about the science and regulation of biotechnology, and science and risk communication at the invitation of diverse organizations, including the Food and Drug Administration’s Office of Food Additive Safety, the National Association of Wheat Growers, the Malaysian Parliament, multiple state Farm Bureaus, the March for Science, and many others.

 My speaking rates are based on the event and the sponsoring organization.
 Generally, each talk is $1,500 plus travel expenses when travel is required.
 Reduced rates are available for student groups and small non-profit organizations.
 Events local to the Washington, DC metro area are less due to reduced travel time.